Table of Contents

 Degree of interaction & customization – uncertainty & variety introduced into operations by customers.

-Degree of labor intensity – amount of labor required in relation to capital utilized.
+Degree of labor intensity – the amount of labor required in relation to capital utilized.

 Choice of Technology